berserkhmdvhb/regPackage1/README.md

 Details of the package's documentation, and the link to report of the classification project is elaborated on [Documentation-and-Report](#Documentation-and-Report).
 Moreover, a pipeline including main stages of the classification (refer to [`targets` Pipeline](#targets-Pipeline)), and a shiny interactive app (refer to [`shiny` App](#shiny-App)) visualizing evaluation plots are included in the package.

+**Note**: All functions from this pakcage are suffixed with `hmd` so as not to confuse with other built-in packages.

 # Install

 To install this package in an R edtior (e.g., Rstudio), install [`devtools`](https://www.r-project.org/nosvn/pandoc/devtools.html) library and then install my package.
 Please follow the following commands: